kev0960/ModooCode/md/inst/rdpmc.md

 The ECX register specifies the counter type (if the processor supports architectural performance monitoring) and counter index.
 Counter type is specified in ECX[30] to select one of two type of performance counters.
 If the processor does not support architectural performance monitoring, ECX[30:0] specifies the counter index; other-wise ECX[29:0] specifies the index relative to the base of each counter type.
 ECX[31] selects "fast" read mode if supported.
 The two counter types are:

 *  General-purpose or special-purpose performance counters are specified with ECX[30] = 0: The number of general-purpose performance counters on processor supporting architectural performance monitoring are reported by `CPUID` 0AH leaf.
 The number of general-purpose counters is model specific if the processor does not support architectural performance monitoring, see Chapter 18, "Performance Monitoring" of Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.
-Special-purpose counters are available only in selected processor members, see Table4-16.
+Special-purpose counters are available only in selected processor members, see Table 4-16.

 *  Fixed-function performance counter are specified with ECX[30] = 1.
 The number fixed-function performance counters is enumerated by `CPUID` 0AH leaf.
 See Chapter 30 of Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.
 This counter type is selected if ECX[30] is set.

 The width of fixed-function performance counters and general-purpose performance counters on processor supporting architectural performance monitoring are reported by `CPUID` 0AH leaf.
 The width of general-purpose performance counters are 40-bits for processors that do not support architectural performance monitoring coun-ters.
 The width of special-purpose performance counters are implementation specific.

-Table4-16 lists valid indices of the general-purpose and special-purpose performance counters according to the DisplayFamily_DisplayModel values of `CPUID` encoding for each processor family (see `CPUID` instruction in Chapter 3, "Instruction Set Reference, A-L" in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).
+Table 4-16 lists valid indices of the general-purpose and special-purpose performance counters according to the DisplayFamily_DisplayModel values of `CPUID` encoding for each processor family (see `CPUID` instruction in Chapter 3, "Instruction Set Reference, A-L" in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).

 ### Table 4-16.
 Valid General and Special Purpose Performance Counter Index Range for RDPMC